binarydoor/Scene-Detector/README.md

 utils.py
 	load_data - This function loads the test images and train images

-	KNN_classifier - This takes the train images, train labels, test images, and number of neighbors to perform KNN classifier using sklearn.neighbors.KNeighborsClassifier[1] and return how the test images correspond to the classifier
+	KNN_classifier - This takes the train images, train labels, test images, and number of neighbors to perform KNN classifier using sklearn.neighbors.KNeighborsClassifier[1] and return how
+					 the test images correspond to the classifier.

-	SVM_classifier - This takes train images, train labels, test images, boolean, and svm lambda to perform SVM classifier using sklearn.svm.SVC[2] to make the classifier with the train images and train labels and return how the test images correspond to the classifier
+	SVM_classifier - This takes train images, train labels, test images, boolean, and svm lambda to perform SVM classifier using sklearn.svm.SVC[2] to make the classifier with the train images and train labels and return how the test images correspond to the classifier.

+	imresize - This resizes the input image to be target_size x target_size and return the normalized[3] image.

+	reportAccuracy - This returns how the predicted labels are performing with return the normalized[3] image

 	imresize - This resizes the input image to be target_size x target_size and return the normalized[3] image